BRONZE MORTAR WITH INSCRIPTION. SPAIN, 1823.

 Reference: ZF1007

-Inscribed mortar.
+Mortar with inscriptions.
 Bronze.
 Spain, 1823.
-Bronze mortar with a flared mouth and a seamless, truncated cone-shaped body, tapering in diameter to the base.
-It features two handles or "pieces" toward the smooth decorative moldings on the top.
-The piece features, almost on the rim, an inscription (I AM FROM D. GREGORIO OCANA, YEAR 1823) in capital letters and a date in Roman numerals with spaces between them; and the text (reversed from the other) "Mazon fecci" (Mound of Fire); both flanked by a simple molding above and another below.
-This large mortar is of the type commonly known as "hospital" because it was commonly used for medicines in settings with many sick people or in important apothecaries.
-Typologically, it follows the usual pattern in these examples from the Spanish school during the 19th century: smooth, with moldings, and, as a rule, without the ribs (or derivatives thereof) that often appeared in the earlier ones.
-Compare, for example, with the large pharmacy mortar in the Municipal Museum-Archive of Calella (with an inscription, ribs, and human heads as handles), a large mortar and pestle in the Museum of Hispanic Pharmacy at the Complutense University of Madrid, etc.
+A bronze mortar with an everted mouth and a truncated conical body that tapers continuously towards the base; it has two handles or "pieces" leading to the smooth decorative moldings on the top.
+Near the edge, the piece features an inscription (I AM FROM D GREGORIO OCANA YEAR 1823) in capital letters and the date in Roman numerals with spaces between them; and the text (reversed from the other) "Mazon fecci"; both flanked by a simple molding above and another below.
+This large mortar is of the type commonly known as a "hospital mortar," frequently used for preparing medicines in environments with many patients or in important pharmacies.
+Typologically, it follows the typical style of these examples from the 19th-century Spanish school: smooth, with moldings, and generally lacking the ribs (or derivatives thereof) that were common in earlier mortars.
+Compare, for example, with the large pharmacy mortar in the Calella Municipal Museum-Archive (with inscription, ribs, and human heads as handles), a large mortar in the Museum of Hispanic Pharmacy at the Complutense University of Madrid, and so on.

 · Size: 37x34,5x25 cms.